-9. Almost the hosting side and server side work is done, now its time for the configuration part in W3 Total cache in WordPress.
+9. Almost the hosting side and server-side work is done, now its time for the configuration part in W3 Total Cache in WordPress.

-10. Go to WordPress settings tab, and select W3 total cache, and in the General settings tab now enable the Page Caching feature and Select Disk Enhanced method.
+10. Go to the WordPress settings tab, and select W3 total cache, and in the General settings tab now enable the Page Caching feature and Select Disk Enhanced method.

-11. Now select minimize option and select the Disk method, Please only use Disk method if you use Shared hosting, in case if you have dedicated or VPS type Plan then you can use the different methods.
+11. Now select minimize option and select the Disk method, Please only use the Disk method if you use Shared hosting, in case if you have a dedicated or VPS type Plan then you can use the different methods.

 12. And select your Content Delivery Network (CDN) as Self Hosted / File Transfer Protocol Upload.

 13. Under page cache settings, select Compression method as Gzip and Deflate, this will reduce your page size and loads your page more speed.
 Save the Configuration.

 14. Now go to CDN Settings and select the Host active theme files, you can use themes and even wp-includes files also.
 But using wp-includes files sometimes gives errors.

 15. After that, select Force overwriting of existing Files, and click save changes.

 16. Now you can see the FTP settings below to it, there you have to give your Web hosting FTP settings, first your Hostname, your hosting FTP username, and password.